ampando/first-solo-/README.md

 ## Setup/Installation Requirements

 * open browser
+* drag and drop the repository onto your computer
-* use https://github.com/ampando/first-solo-.git to view page
+* use link https://ampando.github.io/first-solo-/ to view page

 ## Known Bugs